HL7/fhir-shorthand/input/pagecontent/reference.md

   * gender from http://hl7.org/fhir/ValueSet/administrative-gender
   ```

-* Bind to a value set using an alias name:
+* Bind to a value set using an alias name, assuming $AdGen is an alias for http://hl7.org/fhir/ValueSet/administrative-gender:

   ```
-  * address.state from USPSTwoLetterAlphabeticCodes (extensible)
+  * gender from $AdGen
   ```

 #### Cardinality Rules